 You can find more information, including application materials and instructions for applying, at http://www.diggingintodata.org/about/application-materials

 In the first three rounds, the program received an average of 75 applications per competition and made an average of twelve awards per competition, for a funding ratio of 16 percent.

 Contact the NEH Office of Digital Humanities via e‑mail at firstname.lastname@example.org .
 Applicants wishing to speak to a staff member by telephone should provide in an e-mail message a telephone number and a preferred time to call.
-Applicants who are deaf or hard of hearing can contact NEH via TDD at 1-866-372-2930.
+Applicants who are deaf or hard of hearing can contact NEH via Federal Relay (TTY users) at 800-877-8399.